 Here are some best practices to consider when designing your emails:

-Mobile Responsiveness: Mobile first.
+Optimize your emails for mobile first.
 The majority of people check their emails on mobile devices.
 Ensure your email design is responsive and looks good on various screen sizes.

-Use a Clean and Simple Layout: Keep your email content clear, concise, and to the point.
+Keep your email content clear, concise, and to the point.
 Use short paragraphs, bullet points, and headings to break up text.
 Emails need to capture a user on page load.
 Focus on what the user sees before scrolling.
 Is it enough to make them scroll?

-Readable Fonts: Choose web-safe fonts that are easy to read.
+Choose web-safe fonts that are easy to read.
 Email software is not good with reading fonts.
 Stick to a maximum of two font styles for consistency.
 Ensure text is legible by using an appropriate font size and contrasting colors for text and background.
 Remember accessibility with every design decision.

-Use of White Space: Avoid clutter.
+Avoid clutter.
 Give your content room to breathe by using white space effectively.

-Use of HTML and Plain Text: Provide both HTML and plain text versions of your emails to ensure compatibility with all email clients.
+Provide both HTML and plain text versions of your emails to ensure compatibility with all email clients.

 Email design should be simple